Frequently Asked Questions

 Our middle school students can compete in public school sports in Loudoun County.
 This is not permitted in high school, even though the Commonwealth of Virginia just extended this opportunity to homeschooled students (private school parents, call your state delegates, senators, and the Governor!).
 For competitive swimmers, gymnasts, golfers and other athletes, we find they often participate in programs outside of the public school system.

-As for music, we offer introductory and intermediate classical guitar at school with certified instructors.
-Our students can participate in the county’s youth symphony and be part of a public school band.
+As for music, our students can participate in the county’s youth symphony and be part of a public school band.
 As with sports, however, the most accomplished musicians are working with instructors and programs outside of our school and beyond what public schools offer.

 Do you offer clubs and activities?

-Students have the opportunity to participate in our established: Model UN program (participating in the largest Model UN assembly in the world); Human-Powered Vehicle project and Old-School Rehabilitation effort.
+Students have the opportunity to participate in our established: Model UN program (participating in the largest Model UN assembly in the world); Ashburn Colored School Rehabilitation effort; and Education Museum project.
 Just this year we added Debate, Maker Circle, 5K training, and a Mentorship program at students’ request, and with their leadership.

 Our model is not to make thirty activities available, but for students to select and lead those that matter most to them in light of their interests and long-term goals.